 The assets in Sappisure's financial portfolio are considered to have a high liquidity and the liquidity risks are therefore considered to be low.
 Concentration risk is about capital charge for the impact of having an insufficiently diversified asset portfolio.
-At the end of the year 89% of the financial portfolio has been invested in bank accounts in the bank with a strong credit rating and 11% invested in French T-bill with a short maturity.
+At the end of the year 91% of the financial portfolio has been invested in an internal cashpool account and with an external bank with a strong credit rating and 9% invested in French T-bill with a short maturity.